rucio/documentation/docs/operator/k8s_guide.md

 ```sh
 cp /etc/grid-security/certificates/CERN-GridCA.pem compass-rucio-certs/servers/GridCA.pem
 ```
+This file is used for the Certification Authority issuing SHA-2 certificates for Grid usage (user, host and robot certificates), in compliance with [EUGridPMA](https://www.eugridpma.org/) policies.

 ### Add the certificates as secrets and mount them on the k8s pods
 Now it is possible to run something similar to the [servers script](https://gitlab.cern.ch/rucio-it/flux-compass/-/blob/master/scripts/rucio-servers-secret.sh?ref_type=heads) to add all the secrets to the cluster.